ivobeerens-nl/blog/content/blog/2012/12/update-vmware-tools-without-reboot/index.md

 tags:
   - "vSphere51"
 author: Ivo Beerens
+url: /2012/12/24/update-vmware-tools-without-reboot/
 ---

+**Update February 22, 2013**: William Lam created a clarification on the Zero-Down Time) VMware Tools Upgrade.
+Here is a quote from the post:

 > Is there downtime when upgrading to future versions of VMware Tools?
 >